Fyn loves Eurovision! Keep up to date in the run-up to DMGP on 8 March by following Fyn elsker Melodi Grand Prix on Facebook.

 Tickets are on sale via the dreaded Billetlugen.

-A record breaking 872 songs were submitted, and six songs plus four wild cards (one of which will win) were selected.
+A record-breaking 872 songs were submitted, and six songs plus four wild cards (one of which will win) were selected.
 The 10 participants were revealed on 28 January, with 30 second snippets at a press conference on 17 February (most notable for the fact that Sonny phoned his performance in).

 The songs will be played in full on P4 Play (12:20-13:00) in the week before DMGP, with a CD released on 7 March.

-Although they say they are still in it to win it:
+And they are still in it to win it: